Bernardo Tavares: Al-Nahda

-In 2015, Tavares moved back to the Middle East and more accurately to Oman where he was appointed as the head coach of 2013–14 Oman Professional League winners, Al-Nahda Club.
+In 2015, Tavares moved back to the Middle East, this time Oman where he was appointed as the head coach of 2013–14 Oman Professional League winners, Al-Nahda Club.
 His first match as head in-charge of the club was on 17 February 2015 in a 2–1 win over 2014 GCC Champions League runners-up, Saham SC.
 He also made an appearance as the assistant coach of the club in a 2–1 loss against 2013–14 Qatar Stars League runners-up, El Jaish SC in the preliminary round 2 of 2015 AFC Champions League qualifying play-off and hence failed to advance to the 2015 AFC Champions League group stage.
 He was also head in-charge of the club in the 2015 AFC Cup.
 The club began the campaign on a flying note as they secured a 2–1 win over 2013–14 Syrian Premier League winners, Al-Wahda SC Damascus.

 African Lyon

-Tavares first moved to Africa and more accurately to Tanzania in August 2016, where he signed a one-year contract with Tanzanian Premier League side, African Lyon F.C.
+Tavares moved to Tanzania in Africa in August 2016, where he was appointed by Tanzanian Premier League side, African Lyon F.C.
 He made his debut appearance as a manager in the Tanazanian Premier League on 21 August 2016 in a 1–1 draw against 2015–16 Tanzanian Premier League runners-up, Azam F.C.
 Later due to some financial delays, the Portuguese decided to part ways with the Tanzanian side.

 New Radiant

-On 16 January 2017, Tavares signed a one-year contract to be appointed as the head coach of Maldivian side, New Radiant S.C.
+On 16 January 2017, Tavares was appointed as the head coach of Maldivian side, New Radiant S.C.